kristianmandrup/js-ts-language-implementation-patterns/README.md

 Note that the following sections mostly fall into Part III of the book.

+### antlr/runtime

+Some ANTLR 4.7.x runtime infrastructure that can be used for reference (WIP).

+These classes and interfaces have been ported directly from [antlr-kotlin](https://github.com/Strumenta/antlr-kotlin)

+Please help port more of this infrastructure to TypeScript.

+Perhaps even write a transformer/translator that can (mostly) translate Kotlin code to syntactically valid TypeScript code to ease this process.

 ### scope

 Rough draft code, extracted from [@ashmoran/language_implementation_patterns](https://github.com/ashmoran/language_implementation_patterns) (ruby)